 For some items, package content may change.
 In case of any questions, please get in touch.

-Creality CR-10 S4 is available in black, gray, white, yellow or red colors.
-Its stylish look makes ideal for both home and professional use.
+Creality CR-10 S4 is available in three different colors: orange, blue and black.
+Its stylish look makes it ideal for both home and professional use.

 The printer dimensions are 28 x 32.5 x 24 inches (711 x 830 x 610 mm).
 It weighs 3 lb (14 kg).
 The spool holder is mounted separately from the printer.

-The price of the Creality CR-10 S4 is $679.00, which is reasonable considering its functionality.
+The price of the Creality CR-10 S4 is $679.00, which is reasonable considering its functionality and hackability.